Skip to main content

 Returning the Embeddings

-Embedding predictors must return an embedding metrix as a Numpy ndarray.
+Embedding functions must return an embedding matrix as a Numpy ndarray.
 The array must have a Parameter.Embedding annotation:

 embed_text.py